topolphukhanh/topolphukhanh.github.io/_posts/2018-09-09-godels-incompleteness-theorem.md

 - Lý lẽ hướng từ một vòng tròn lớn hơn vào một vòng tròn nhỏ hơn là “lý lẽ suy diễn”.
 - Lý lẽ hướng từ một vòng tròn nhỏ hơn ra một vòng tròn lớn hơn là “lý lẽ quy nạp”.

-*Phần chính 1 : Formal methods of analysis in economics*
+*Idea 1 : Formal methods of analysis in economics*

 By ‘formal methods’, I mean the use of logic and mathematics to build models of economic systems or situations.
 The deductive structure of a model helps one to explore the consequences of alternative assumptions.
 This constrasts, for example, with the use of statistical methods solely for the purpose of summarizing empirical data.
 One can experiment with the model (by changing the assumptions) when it would be impossible or too dangerous to experiment with the world of experience.
 The most common formal methods in economics are: Linear Programing, Decission Theory, Game Thoery and its extensions, and Artificial Intelligence.